-The Journal of Asian Studies (JAS) has played a defining role in the field of Asian studies for nearly 70 years.
+The Journal of Asian Studies (JAS) has played a defining role in the field of Asian studies for over 75 years.
 JAS publishes the very best empirical and multidisciplinary work on Asia, spanning the arts, history, literature, the social sciences, and cultural studies.
 Experts around the world turn to this quarterly journal for the latest in-depth scholarship on Asia's past and present, for its extensive book reviews, and for its state-of-the-field essays on established and emerging topics.
 With coverage reaching from South and Southeast Asia to China, Inner Asia, and Northeast Asia, JAS welcomes broad comparative and transnational studies as well as essays emanating from fine-grained historical, cultural, political, and literary research.
 The journal also publishes clusters of papers that present new and vibrant discussions on specific themes and issues.

 Cambridge University Press will have ceased publication of Journal of Asian Studies on completion of Volume 81 / 2022.
 From Volume 82 / 2023, the Journal is published by Duke University Press.
 Please visit the new website here.

 Back content remains on Core to fulfil our perpetual access obligations to previous subscribers only.

 - We are thrilled to take over as co-editors of the Journal of British Studies, the official publication of the North American Conference on British Studies.

 - Critical Pakistan Studies will be the first international journal devoted to the study of Pakistan and its peopleJournal will be interdisciplinary and open Cambridge University Press is to publish the world’s first international journal devoted to the study of Pakistan and its people.…...

 - The European Union (EU) has been hit by a series of crises in the past two decades testing its sense of solidarity and institutional design, namely the 2008...